Nothing sets a bathroom apart like a custom glass shower enclosure.

 The Optimal Shower Safety Glass

 During manufacturing, tempered glass sheets are heated to temperatures around 1000℉ and then quickly cooled under pressure.
-The rapid change in temperature causes both compression and tension within a glass sheet, making it up to 5x stronger than traditional glass.
+The rapid change in temperature causes compression and tension within a glass sheet, making it up to 5x stronger than traditional glass.
 The tempering process also makes a glass surface more scratch resistant.

 Of note, shaping must occur before tempering.
 Heat-strengthened glass is extremely difficult to cut or prepare for hardware after processing.